micavanco/postsApp/README.md

 Recruiting angular app to display WordPress user's posts.

+Application contains navigation bar and footer bar in main folder.
+Besides that it contains posts library that is lazy loaded and has dynamic routing with posts section and details section.
+State of application is managed by store.

 ## Development server

 Run `ng serve my-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.